San Carlos Hotel (Yuma, Arizona)

 The San Carlos Hotel is a historic hotel in Yuma, Arizona.
 Its construction cost $300,000, and it was completed in 1930.
 It was five stories high, with 107 bedrooms.
 It was remodelled into 59 residential apartments in the 1980s.
+The current owner announced plans to sell the building in 2024.

 The building was designed in the Art Deco architectural style by Dorr and Gibbs, a firm based in Los Angeles.
 It has been listed on the National Register of Historic Places since April 12, 1984.